 With all the hacks we’ve been hearing about lately, the need for stronger and unique passwords has become more stringent than ever.
 Good thing researchers are constantly seeking new ways to enhance the safety and ease of use of online authentication systems.
-It is possible that in a not so distant future we may even be able to authenticate using pass thoughts instead of passwords.
+It is possible that in a not so distant future we may even be able to authenticate using pass thoughts

 But for now, we need to focus on how to secure our online accounts and stay safe on the internet.
 Weak passwords are often the starting point of online crime.